 (These parameters apply to the MABIA Method.
-For the FAO Method, see FAO Method, Irrigation; for the Soil Moisture Method, see Soil Moisture, Irrigation.)
+For the Simplified Coefficient Method, see Simplified Coefficient Method, Irrigation; for the Soil Moisture Method, see Soil Moisture, Irrigation; for the Plant Growth Method, see Plant Growth Model Method, Irrigation.)

 Irrigation is required when rainfall is insufficient to compensate for the water lost by evapotranspiration.
 The primary objective of irrigation is to apply water at the right period and in the right amount.
 By calculating the soil water balance of the root zone on a daily basis, the timing and the depth of future irrigations can be planned.
 To avoid crop water stress, irrigations should be applied before or at the moment when the readily available soil water (RAW) is depleted (Depletion <= RAW).